Start the tale at the beginning by clicking FAITH & EMPIRE — Chapter – 1

 I knew next to nothing about mining, but the web of squiggly lines radiating out from the underground base looked a lot more organic than I would have imagined they should for those produced by mining operations.

-“Those tunnels were dug by Ore Wyrms,” B Company’s Captain, Breck Sheed said from the center of the room.
+“Those tunnels were dug by ore wyrms,” Barrel-chested Lieutenant, Breck Sheed said from a few rows ahead of me.
 I noticed several heads scattered throughout the deck nodding in agreement.
 Most of us however looked around with clueless expressions.

 “Now that’s a neat talent,” someone said from the back of the room.